yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 The distribution of GDP is unimodal and right-skewed.
 Since the media and interquartile range are less influenced by outliers, we report them as measures of center and spread.
-The median of the distribution is 88.9 and the interquartile range is 411.3.
+The median of the distribution is 88.9 billion and the interquartile range is 411.3.
 THe values are in billions of dollars.

 This calls for a log-transform of the response variable, whose distribution is visualized below: